In a major boost to Democrats, Manchin and Schumer announce deal for energy and health care bill

 Altogether, the drug price provisions would reduce the deficit by $288 billion over a decade, according to the Congressional Budget Office.

 The agreement also calls for extending the enhanced Affordable Care Act subsidies for three years.
-The original deal would have continued the beefed-up subsidies for two years, which meant they would have expired just after the 2024 presidential election -- a scenario that congressional Democrats did not want to encounter.
+An earlier deal would have continued the beefed-up subsidies for two years, which meant they would have expired just after the 2024 presidential election -- a scenario that congressional Democrats did not want to encounter.

 The subsidies were expanded through this year as part of Democrats' $1.9 trillion coronavirus relief package, known as the American Rescue Plan, which was enacted in March 2021.
 They have made health care coverage on the Obamacare exchanges more affordable, leading to record enrollment this year.